Navigating Hidden Issues in Home Renovations

 ✅ Request regular progress updates

 Bonus: If your home is older (pre-1990s), expect more potential surprises — and plan accordingly.
+This preparation can save you time and money in the long run.

-🧘 Final Thoughts
+Final Thoughts

+Hidden issues can feel frustrating — but they’re usually necessary to fix for safety and long-term value.
 With clear communication, proper planning, and the right builder, surprises don’t have to derail your project — they become a manageable part of improving your home.

 Comments